 Career Search Survival Guide

-The Career Search Survival Guide is designed to provide an introduction to the many services provided by the Career Services and Professional Development Center at Florida State University College of Law.
+The Career Search Survival Guide is designed to provide an introduction to the many services provided by the Career Services and Professional Development Office at Florida State University College of Law.
 It is intended to be a collection of information to assist you with the many phases of a job search.

 For quick access to any topic in the Career Search Survival Guide, just click on the listings in the table of contents.